Binfeng Lu, PhD

 - Member, University of Pittsburgh Cancer Institute

 My research area includes tumor immunology and cancer immuotherapy.
 We are investigating ways to harness anti-tumor immune functions for clinical application.
-Our team has pioneered molecular characterization of tumor associated Treg cells (TIM3+ Treg cells), established key transcription factors controlling tumor specific memory stem T cells (Tbet and Eomes), ushered in novel cytokine-based cancer immunotherapy (IL-33 and IL-36), and driven science-based cancer drug development programs.
-The lab is currently interested in using data science for the discovery of novel molecular and cellular pathways regulating key steps of T cell-mediated tissue-focused immune responses in antitumor immunity and novel cancer immunotherapy.
+Our team has revealed immune checkpoint molecule expression on tumor associated Treg cells (TIM3+ Treg cells), established a key role of Tbet and Eomes in controlling memory stem T cells, ushered in novel cytokine-based cancer immune therapeutic approaches (IL-33 and IL-36), and pushed forward cytokine-based cancer drug development programs.
+The lab is currently interested in using data science for the discovery of novel molecular and cellular pathways regulating key steps of T cell-mediated tissue-focused immune responses in antitumor immunity and next-gen cancer immunotherapy.

 Discovery of novel targets in tumor associated immune cells for improving T cell-mediated immunotherapy of cancer.